agilbert1412/StardewArchipelago/Documentation/Yaml Settings/season_randomization.md

 #### Disabled

 The seasons are not randomized at all.
-Instead, you start in spring, will all seasons immediately available.
+Instead, you start in spring, with all seasons immediately available.
 You will not need to unlock anything.

 Warning: Turning Season Randomization off might *feel* like it would make the game easier, but it generally makes it **harder**.
 This severely inflates your early spheres, by having 4 times more locations immediately available.
 If you are playing alone, this means you will have more things to do, and therefore more trouble finding the few critical progression items that would allow you to move on to the next spheres.